telerik/xaml-docs/controls/radmap/features/visualization-layer/async-sql-geospatial-data.md

 ## Setting up the Reader

 AsyncSqlGeospatialDataReader is supported in the map's VisualizationLayer.
-You can assing it to the __Reader__ property of the layer.
+You can assign it to the __Reader__ property of the layer.

 The IEnumerable collection with the geospatial data is provided to the reader via its __Source__ property.
 And the mapping to the concrete property that holds the geospatial data is created via the __GeospatialPropertyName__ property of the reader.